What Has Research Shown About Processing Subliminal Messages

 • Individual Differences: People vary in their susceptibility to subliminal influence.
 Factors such as attention, motivation, and cognitive style can play a role.

 • Context: The context in which subliminal messages are presented can influence their effects.
-For example, a subliminal message may be more effective if it is relevant to the current situation or task.
+Here's one way to look at it: a subliminal message may be more effective if it is relevant to the current situation or task.

 • Awareness of the Goal: Subliminal messages are more effective when they align with a person's existing goals or motivations.
 If a person is already motivated to achieve a particular goal, a subliminal cue related to that goal may be more likely to influence behavior.